 Q.10.
 Why did nationalist tensions emerge in the Balkans?

 Ans.
 One of the main reasons for the tension to emerge in Balkans was because the people aspired to nationalism.
 During the 19th century, major portion of Balkans was under the Ottoman Empire.
 They tried to adopt modern techniques to make changes in the internal backwardness of the state but they did not succeed.

-(ii) Disintegration of Ottoman Empire: A large part of Balkans was under the control of the Ottoman empire.
+(b) Disintegration of Ottoman Empire: A large part of Balkans was under the control of the Ottoman Empire.
 The ideas of romantic nationalism in the Balkans together with disintegration of the Ottoman Empire made this region very explosive.

 (c) Subjugation: Soon many foreign powers attempted to subjugate these newly independent states.
 The Balkan people tried to claim independence by using history to prove that they had once been independent.
 Hence, the rebellious nationalities struggled to win back their long-lost independence.